Srivalli-Kolla/Srivalli-Kolla/README.md

 My expertise is centered on **Bioinformatics** and **Computational Genomics**, demonstrated through rigorous academic research in single-cell biology and industry experience in clinical oncology.
 My work aims to translate high-dimensional data into clinical and biological insights.

 ### Current Focus: Computational Cardiac Biology (PhD)

-* **Specialization:** **Decoding cardiac disease** at **single-cell and spatial resolution** .
-I leverage **scRNA-seq, snRNA-seq, and Spatial Transcriptomics** data to comprehensively map cellular heterogeneity and gene expression dynamics in mouse models of genetic cardiomyopathies.
+* **Scientific Mandate:** I am dedicated to **decode the molecular and cellular drivers of genetic cardiomyopathies** at **single-cell and spatial resolution**.
+This involves leveraging and integrating **scRNA-seq, snRNA-seq, and Spatial Transcriptomics** data to comprehensively map cellular heterogeneity and gene expression dynamics in disease models.
-* **Core Contribution:** **Designing and deploying robust bioinformatics pipelines** for the processing, integration, and interpretation of high-dimensional transcriptomic data.
-This rigorous analysis is essential for **identifying key cell states, regulatory networks, and novel disease signatures**.
+* **Methodological Rigor:** I design and deploy end-to-end **robust, scalable bioinformatics pipelines** for the processing, integration, and interpretation of high-dimensional transcriptomic data.
+The analysis is centered on:
+    * **Identifying novel cell states** and defining cell-type-specific **Differential Gene Expression (DEG)**.
+    * **Mapping cell-cell communication networks** (using **LIANA**) and predicting Gene Regulatory Networks (GRNs).
+    * **Performing compositional and spatial analysis (MiloR, Visium)** to contextualize molecular findings within the tissue microenvironment.
-* **Translational Impact:** My work directly **enhances our understanding of cardiovascular pathophysiology** and provides computational evidence to **support the discovery of novel therapeutic targets** for human heart disease.
+* **Translational Impact:** By establishing comprehensive cellular and spatial maps in clinically relevant mouse models, my work directly **enhances the mechanistic understanding of cardiovascular pathophysiology**.
+The computational evidence generated is critical for validating disease mechanisms and **accelerating the discovery and prioritization of novel therapeutic targets** for human heart disease.

 ### Prior Focus: Clinical Cancer Genomics (4baseCare)
 * **Experience:** Applied computational methods to Next-Generation Sequencing (NGS) data, including **Whole-Exome Sequencing (WES)** analysis and **Tumor Mutation Burden (TMB)** calculations.